Steven M. Levy

 Off-Broadway includes: 50th anniversary production of Waiting For Godot (Theatre at St. Clements); Kiki And Herb (Cherry Lane Theater); As Bees In Honey Drown (Lucille Lortel Theater); Gross Indecency (Minetta Lane); Molly Sweeney starring Jason Robards and Alfred Molina (Criterion Centre); The Syringa Tree (Playhouse 91).

 Film includes: Our Town starring Paul Newman (Showtime); Whoopi starring Whoopi Goldberg (HBO); The Man On Her Mind (The Talking Pictures Company).

-Steven’s productions have been the recipient of 14 Tony Award nominations, 5 Tony Awards, as well as the recipient of the Drama Desk, Lucille Lortel, Outer Critics Circle and OBIE Awards.
+Steven’s productions have been the recipient of 14 Tony Award nominations, 5 Tony Awards, as well the Drama Desk, Lucille Lortel, Outer Critics Circle and OBIE Awards.
 In 1999, he was selected by Crain’s New York Business of one of the “40 under 40” outstanding business people in New York.
 Steven is an owner of the Charing Cross Theatre in London and is a past owner of the Actors’ Playhouse, Village Gate Theater, Gramercy Theater and Playhouse 91 in New York.
-He has lectured on theatre at Columbia University and the New School in New York and is currently on the faculty of the London College of Music.
+He has lectured on theatre at Columbia University and the New School in New York and is currently on the faculty of the London College of Music and guest lectures at Mountview Academy.
 He is a member of the Association of Theatrical Press Agents and Managers and holds an honorary Doctor of Letters from the University of West London.